stefan-niedermann/fis/README.md

 ## How does it work?

-The environment can vary of course, but the idea is that a Fax arrives at the primary number (1) and gets routed to the Fax printing device (2).
-The Fax printing device should print the information and then forward the fax to a secondary number (3) which will be stored by the router on an internal memory / FTP server as a PDF file.
+The environment can vary of course, but the idea is that a fax arrives at the primary number (1) and gets routed to the fax printing device (2).
+The fax printing device should print the information and then forward the fax to a secondary number (3) which will be stored by the router on an internal memory / FTP server as a PDF file.

 `JarFIS` will poll this FTP storage (4) and download a new incoming PDF file (5).
 Then it extracts the text using optical